This conference has been made possible in part by the Atlantic Canada Opportunities Agency (ACOA).

 Join us June 3–5, 2026 for three unforgettable days of learning, inspiration, and East Coast hospitality with downtown leaders from across Canada and beyond!

-🏨 Conference Hotels:
+🏨 Conference Hotel:

 Stay close to the action with special conference rates: